MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enhancing-mail-flow-with-mta-sts.md

    :::image type="content" source="../media/extension-added-to-app-file.png" alt-text="The screenshot that shows the extension being added to the app file" lightbox="../media/extension-added-to-app-file.png":::

+5. In your Function App, go to **Functions > Create** and configure the following parameters:

+   > [!NOTE]
-5. In your Function App, go to **Functions > Create > HTTP Trigger**.
-Although this example describes the function development through the portal, you're free to use VS Code, or any other tool that you prefer.
+   > Although this example describes the function development through the portal, you're free to use VS Code, or any other tool that you prefer.

     - **Development environment**: [As your choice, this example will use “Develop in Portal”]
     - **Select a template**: HTTP trigger